 - Pairs well with pecan

-When it comes to the pork butt, you want to try and find a cut that has the bone still in.
+When it comes to the pork shoulder, you want to try and find a cut that has the bone still in.
 This will act as your internal thermometer when the pork is done and the bone slides right off the meat.
 It’s not essential, but it will definitely help the beginner smokers know when their meat is cooked thoroughly.

-After seeing all of the different meats and the amount of time needed for each, it can seem somewhat overwhelming at first.
+After seeing all the different meats and the amount of time needed for each, it can seem somewhat overwhelming at first.
 Yes, smoking meat will take more time than traditional cooking in an oven, stovetop, or on a barbecue, but it’s well worth the wait.

 Once you have tried smoking you will be able to master your skills.
 With this mastery, you will be able to start cooking more expensive and tougher meats, enjoying a variety of flavors unlike anything you have ever known.